 - Proactive – What can I plan to do?

 - Envisioned – What can I ultimately achieve?

 In future posts, I’ll go in depth on content strategies for each behavior and how they fit into greater organizational planning and goals (without too much more on the theoretical physics of time).
 For now, here’s a primer to help you rethink time as a how — and to help you recognize the methods for traveling within it.
-It’s method I’ve called the time-flow method.
+It’s a method I’ve called the Time Flow Method.

 Using the Time Flow Method: The Five Flows of Time Management